Research Integrity

 The Research Clinic

-Review the process the RIO team follows when reviewing cases of research misconduct, as well as resources and other information.
+The RIO Team is always available for your questions.
+Review the process the RIO team follows when reviewing cases of research misconduct, as well as resources and other information in the below infographic.
+In addition, request a session to present at your lab, school or department.

 Preventing RM Infographic